amanda-ng518/amanda-ng518.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year MSc. student in Statistics at the University of Toronto.
-Prior to my MSc. study, I received my B.S. in Specialist in Statistical Sciences (with Focus in Health Studies) and Major in Mathematics also from the University of Toronto in 2024.
+I am an incoming M.Sc. student in Statistics at the University of Toronto.
+Prior to my MSc. study, I received my H.B.Sc. in Statistical Sciences (Specialist with Focus in Health Studies) and Mathematics (Major) also from the University of Toronto in 2024.

-*Disclaimer*: This website is still under construction.
+*Disclaimer*: This website is still under construction - please refer to CV if keen.